 The Friends of the Appomattox River (FAR) was established in 1997.
 FAR is a non-profit corporation under Section 501(c)(3) of the Internal Revenue Code.
+All donations are tax deductible.

-The mission of the Friends of the Appomattox River is to preserve the natural and cultural resources of the Appomattox River watershed by promoting stewardship, education, responsible recreation and improved river access.
-These goals are accomplished by a dedicated group of volunteers.
+Our mission is to preserve the natural and historic resources of the Appomattox River watershed by promoting stewardship, education, responsible recreation, and improved river access.

 The Friends of the Appomattox River and the Town of Farmville are working together to promote and protect the Farmville Blueway.
-If you would like to be part of this project or would like more information, visit our websites at www.FAR-VA.org or www.FarmvilleVA.com.
+If you would like to be part of this project or would like more information, visit our websites.
+To join the Friends of the Appomattox River, download a membership form at www.FAR-VA.org.